-Oophorectomy is a surgical procedure that is done to remove one or both of your ovaries.
-Your ovaries are small almond-shaped organs on each side of the uterus in your pelvis.
-Your ovaries contain eggs and produce the hormones that control your menstrual cycle.
+Oophorectomy is a surgical procedure that is done to remove one or both of the ovaries.
+The ovaries are small almond-shaped organs on each side of the uterus in the pelvis.
+They contain eggs and produce the hormones that control the menstrual cycle.

-Oophorectomy can be done alone, but it is often done as part of a larger surgery to remove your uterus (hysterectomy).
-Oophorectomy may also be done with surgery to remove your fallopian tubes (salpingectomy) as the ovaries and fallopian tubes share a common blood supply.
-When these two procedures are combined, it is called Salpingo-Oophorectomy.
+Oophorectomy can be done on its own, but it is often done as part of a larger surgery to remove the uterus (hysterectomy).
+It may also be done with surgery to remove the fallopian tubes (salpingectomy) as the ovaries and fallopian tubes share a common blood supply.
+When these 2 procedures are combined, it is called a salpingo-oophorectomy.